iifl-logo

 Presently, the Stakeholders Relationship Committee comprises of the following members:

-Mr. Sunil Jindal Non-Executive Independent Director Chairman
+Mr. Kamal Kumar Non-Executive Independent Director Chairman

-Ms.Dolly Setia Non-Executive Independent Director Member
+Ms. Do l ly Setia Non-Executive Independent Director Member

-Mr. Gaurav Kumar Executive Director Member
+Mr. Gaurav Kumar Managing Director Member

 The Company Secretary of the Company acts as the Secretary to the Committee.
 The Stakeholders Relationship Committee acts in accordance with the terms of reference specified by the Board of Directors of the Company.

-The Stakeholders Relationship Committee met Five (5) times during the year.
-The details of the
+The Stakeholders Relationship Committee held Four (4) meetings during the year.
+The details of the same are as follows:

 Details of Investors grievances/ Complaints:

-15. MEETING OF INDEPENDENT DIRECTORS:
+15. MEETING OF INDEPENDENT DIRECTORS

-16. DECLARATION BY INDEPENDENT DIRECTORS:
+16. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received necessary declarations from each Independent Director of the Company confirming that they met with the criteria of independence as laid out in subsection (6) of Section 149 of the Companies Act, 2013 and under Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Company has received necessary declarations from each Independent Director of the Company confirming that they meet with the criteria of independence as laid out in sub-section (6) of Section 149 of the Companies Act, 2013 and under Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The Independent Directors have complied with the Code for Independent Directors prescribed in Schedule IV to the Act.

 The statement regarding opinion of the Board with regard to integrity, expertise and experience of the independent directors appointed during the year has been received.

-17. FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS:
+17. FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

-18. DIRECTORS RESPONSIBILITY STATEMENT:
+18. DIRECTORS RESPONSIBILITY STATEMENT

-To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statements in terms of the Section 134(3) (c) read with Section 134(5) of the Companies Act, 2013:
+To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statements in terms of the Section 134(3) (c) read with Section 134(5) of the

-1. That In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;
+1. That in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures;

 2. That the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for the year under review.